• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Why I’ve Fallen and I Can’t Get Up Is Now a Baby Boomer Nightmare
+You are here: Home / Baby Boomer Wellness / I’ve Fallen and I Can’t Get Up Is a Baby Boomer Reality

-Why I’ve Fallen and I Can’t Get Up Is Now a Baby Boomer Nightmare
+I’ve Fallen and I Can’t Get Up Is a Baby Boomer Reality

-While I was walking my dogs I suddenly, tripped on something and landed on the ground.
-I’m not sure, but I’m guessing it was a spiked round burr that had fallen from a tree.
-Lately, they’ve been all over the sidewalk.
+While I was walking my dogs I tripped on something and landed on the ground.
+I think it was a spiked round burr that had fallen from a tree.
+They cover the sidewalks in the fall.

 I've fallen and I can't get up.

 I immediately got back up and could walk so I knew I didn’t break anything.
 Pheww!
-Up the street, a young man who was walking his dog was looking at me to see if I was alright.
+Up the street, a young man who was walking his dog asked if I was alright.
 It was embarrassing.
-He must have figured I was okay and went about his business. (or his doggie’s business)

 I thought I was okay until I realized I wasn’t